 The key results, covering the period 1990-2008, show that:

-Given the number of issues dealt with by the study, any possible follow up will need to be based on a broad discussion with all stakeholders.
 The targeted actions of the European Commission's "Roadmap for a resource-efficient Europe" as part of the Europe 2020 strategy, already address some of the issues highlighted in the study, such as the impact of the food sector – and particularly of some commodities such as soy, meat and oil palm, on global deforestation.

 Other areas where further analysis and work is on going or needed are: the energy sector - with the impact of biofuels production and EU imports – consumption habits, behavioural changes; improved information and awareness raising at consumers and industrial level.